 - if rash is red with raised edges it is usually caused by yeast and the rash will not clear with a zinc oxide cream.

 - Wash babies bottom with mild soap and warm water, rinse and pat dry.
+If necessary, use a clean washcloth for each diaper change.

-- Using wipes can dry out your baby’s skin if you need to use them, choose alcohol free.
+- Using wipes can dry out your baby’s skin.
+If you need to use them, choose alcohol free.

 - Do not use baby powder or talc.